terminaldweller/yakshave/README.md

-Yakuake is a drop-down terminal emulator based on KDE Konsole technology.
+Yakshave is a fork of Yakuake which is a drop-down terminal emulator based on KDE Konsole technology.

 It's a KDE Extragear application released under GPL v2, GPL v3 or any later version accepted by the membership of KDE e.V.

-The current maintainer of Yakuake is Eike Hein <hein@kde.org>.

-The Yakuake website is located at https://kde.org/applications/system/org.kde.yakuake

-Report bugs and wishes at https://bugs.kde.org/

-You can browse the latest and older sources at https://invent.kde.org/utilities/yakuake

 ### Basic build and installation instructions: